ubuntu/ubuntu-project-docs/docs/reference/exception-OEMMetaUpdates.rst

 | ``2.
 Test that fully installing the meta-package (upgrading to the OEM archive if relevant) works properly on the  hardware``
 | ``3. (when this is ready in Ubuntu) Do an offline install.
 Boot the system.
 Run update-manager.
 Check that an upgrade to the OEM package is offered and that it completes successfully and the hardware works properly.``

-[Regression Potential]
+[ Regression Potential ]

-| ``The real potential regression will live in the package set that will be installed via dependency of this package, which live in oem archive and control by OEM team.
-Given that, there are almost no regress potential.``
+Most potential regressions will live in the package set that will be installed via dependency of this package, which live in OEM archive (outside of Ubuntu) and control by OEM team.
+OEM team and other corresponding team need take responsibility of those dependency installed.

-| ``OEM team and other corresponding team need take responsibility of those dependency installed.``
+[When switching kernel flavour] Check that the new kernel flavour works on the target platform.

 Procedure
 =========